Islamic design

 The transom details Carved pattern detail

->The boats used for recreation can consume considerable funds as not only do the boats need maintaining, but they invariably have at least one crewman to handle everything to do with maintaining and running it.
+The boats used for recreation can consume considerable funds as not only do the boats need maintaining, but they invariably have at least one crewman to handle everything to do with maintaining and running it.
 Generally boats are looked after well.
 It is apparent that while the interiors may be unsophisticated, the basic elements of the traditional craft are detailed, well maintained and, in cases such as the zuli developed from both a functional and decorative point of view.

 In addition, the opportunity is taken to add details which would not have been used traditionally on dhows, but which find their provenance in the traditional Gulf architecture of Qatar.
 In the case of this solid, carved detail, it illustrates both the relationship between owner and boat as well as that with his heritage.

 The boats above have been relatively tastefully converted and retain a lot of their original character despite the addition of enclosures and the provision of air-conditioning.
 The main reason for this has been in maintaining a recognisable shape of the craft, and keeping them honest to their purpose.
-Here are two boats which are slightly different.
+Here are three boats which are slightly different.

 A modern version of a shuw’i